 God is waiting for you, my friend, to completely surrender everything to Him, including your life’s ambitions.
 Remember, eventually the vending machine will malfunction or break down, but God will always be there for you.
 A vending machine cannot guarantee you that!

-Copyright ©️2019: Author Ed Chappelle: In the Darkness of the Vending Machine: All rights reserved: https://vinewords.net/contributor-ed-chappelle-in-the-darkness-of-the-vending-machine/
+Copyright ©️2019: In the Darkness of the Vending Machine: Author Ed Chappelle: All Rights Reserved

 Meet Our Contributor